Clarity-Digital-Twin/brain-go-brrr/docs/02-implementation/PC_SETUP_GUIDE.md

-# PC Setup Guide - File Placement Map
+# Data Transfer Setup Guide

+**Purpose**: Instructions for setting up Brain-Go-Brrr with pre-downloaded data package

 ## 📦 What's in the transfer package